211 Would You Rather Questions [Funny, Hard & Weird]

 36. Would you rather your calendar use emojis only or your maps use riddles only?

 37. Would you rather speak in rhymes when nervous or narrate your actions when bored?
-LearnClash split: 54/46 rhymes.
-The narrators argued harder, which made this one a keeper.
+Rhymes win by a sliver.
+The narrator camp fights way harder for its side, though, which is exactly why this prompt earned its spot.

 38. Would you rather your birthday cake know your secrets or your group chat know your dessert order?